dmlc/treelite/README.md

 ## Optional Protobuf support
-If your system has Protobuf ([google/protobuf](https://github.com/google/protobuf)) library installed, tree-lite will be compiled with Protobuf support.
+If your system has Protobuf ([google/protobuf](https://github.com/google/protobuf)) library installed, treelite will be compiled with Protobuf support.
 It can be compiled without Protobuf, but in this case you won't be able to read models from Protobuf files.